 - Set ATM withdrawal limits

 Each family subscription can have up to four kids’ accounts and it is possible for many adults to fund one account.
-Parents can invite trusted friends and family members to join their account and contribute to their kids’ accounts with a feature available through the GoHenry website.
+Parents can invite trusted friends and family members to join the account and contribute money to the kids’.
 However, only one person—the parent and account owner—can manage chores/tasks and pay allowance.

 Though parents are ultimately in control over when, how, and where a young user can spend their money, there are a lot of ways kids can use their debit cards and earnings.